- Circuits:

 Maritime Institute of Ireland

-Since 2020, Michael has been a charity trustee / director and member of Finance and Governance Committee of the Maritime Institute of Ireland, a registered charity which operates the National Maritime Museum of Ireland in Dun Laoghaire.
+From 2020 to 2024, Michael was a charity trustee / director and member of Finance and Governance Committee of the Maritime Institute of Ireland, a registered charity which operates the National Maritime Museum of Ireland in Dun Laoghaire.

 Council of the Honorable Society of King’s Inns